Maine Warden Service: History

 Maine began enforcement of hunting seasons in 1830 with game wardens appointed by the Governor of Maine responsible for enforcing seasonal restrictions.
 The Maine Warden Service was established fifty years later, in 1880, with an initial mandate to enforce newly enacted regulations related to the state's moose population.
 The United States' oldest conservation law enforcement agency, over time its authority was expanded to include wildlife generally, including inland fisheries.

 In 1886 the Maine Warden Service saw its first line of duty death, when Wardens Lyman Hill and Charles Niles were shot and killed at the end of a ten-day pursuit, on horseback, of a poacher.
 The deaths are believed to be the first line of duty deaths of game wardens in American history.
 Since then, the Maine Warden Service has seen an additional 13 line of duty deaths.

+20th century

+As an example of 20th century service, warden Dave Jackson (1902-1981) was assigned to patrol what is now the Allagash Wilderness Waterway in 1929 from a small cabin on Umsaskis Lake.
+He would make patrols lasting as long a ten days by canoe or walking during summer months, or on snowshoes during winter.
+Jackson narrowly avoided being hanged by an illegal snare set for deer.
+When he arrested poachers, they sometimes had to snowshoe more than 60 mile to court.
+Jackson was often called upon to assist lost hunters or upset canoes.
+During World War II his knowledge of the remote terrain allowed him to lead a search for the crew of a crashed Canadian bomber.
+Four airmen were rescued as December temperatures dipped toward -40 C, but the body of the fifth was not discovered until the following spring.